This tutorial covers the basics of representing graphic music

 Voices/layers which do not continue throughout the measure can be encoded in two equivalent manners: (1) splitting and merging the spine as needed in the measure, or (2) adding invisible rests to fill in the voice/layer for the entire measure.
 For method #1, note that the spine merging cannot occur until the end of both sounding notes in each layer.

-The lowest staff is the left-most spine in the data, and the highest staff
+notation.
+The lowest staff is the left-most spine in the data, and

 Notes can be stored in one